 Your choice of moisturizer depends on your skin type and the time of year.
 You may not require a moisturizer during the summer months, when traveling to tropical locations or when the humidity is high.
 However, when you travel away from home, the weather changes and/or the humidity drops, you may need to reassess your routine.
 Skin changes due to a number of factors so a routine that always used to work for you may need to be revisited every now and again.

-Here are 5 questions to ask when you want to choose a moisturizer that is best for your skin.
+Here are 5 questions to ask before you choose a moisturizer that is best for your skin.

 - What is Your Skin Type?
 Dry skin requires a moisturizer with more emollients and occlusive ingredients to help block water evaporation.
 Oily skin often does well with water-based products containing a lot of humectants (like a hyaluronic acid serum) or may be able to forgo a moisturizer altogether.